Biography: September Williams, MD

 While at the University of Chicago, MacLean Center for Clinical Medical Ethics, September was particularly encouraged to continue writing by the late philosopher and author, Stephen Toulmin.
 With him, she explored how universal stories influence peoples' expectations of medicine and science, autonomy and justice—particularly when adapted to screen.

-Dr. Williams subsequently learnt her film craft in the screenwriting and directing MFA program at Columbia College, Chicago and at Boston University, while also working in an inner city trauma center.
+Dr. Williams subsequently learned her film craft in the screenwriting and directing MFA program at Columbia College, Chicago and at Boston University, while also working in an inner-city trauma center.
 She was a National Endowment for the Humanities Institute Fellow in Black Film, at the Zora Neal Hurston Center for the Documentary.
-Dr. Williams is a co-editor, author, and reviewer of books, articles and films related to medical and bioethical issues.
+Dr. Williams is a co-editor, author, and reviewer of books, articles, and films related to medical and bioethical issues.

 Over twenty-five years, Dr. Williams has provided more than a thousand lectures and consultations in clinical and organizational bioethics.
 Beyond her hospital-based service and teaching, some of this work has been for the Centers for Disease Control, the National Center for Bioethics at Tuskegee University, Harvard AIDS Institute, Robert Wood Johnson Foundation, the Center for Practical Bioethics, the American Academy of Pain Management, and the McGann Women & Health Lecture Series at Stanford University.

 Dr. Williams retired early from the San Francisco City and County’s Laguna Honda Hospital—God’s Hotel.
 September has two millennial adult children and lives in Marin County, California, where she dances, open water rows the San Francisco Bay, and writes.